AdaNguyenx/interviews/README.md

   * Number of nodes is at most `2^(h+1)-1`
 * **Complete**: every level, except possibly the last, is filled, and the last level's nodes are as far left as possible
   * Number of internal nodes: `floor(n/2)`
+* **Perfect**: a binary tree in which all interior nodes have two children and all leave have the same depth
 * **Balanced**: has the minimum possible maximum depth
   * Height is `ceil(lg(n+1))`
 * Traversals: